LinnSilver/Project1-Farrier/README.md

 5. In your new repository:
 6. Click green button Code arrow down.
-7. Choose Codespace - Code is opened in a web codespace.
+7. Choose: Creat codespace on main - Code is opened in a web codespace.

 Now you have a fork of the repository in your repository.
 To save a copy locally on your computer: